jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 When  this  field  is  present,  the next  lines  hold  all  slave  alternatives associated to the master link of the alternative.
 There is one slave per line.
-Each line contains one space, the generic name of the slave alternative, another space, and the path to the slave alternative.
+Each line contains one space, the  link of the slave alternative, another space, and the path to the slave alternative.

 Example: